SERG-Delft/serg-delft.github.io/vacancies/testshift.md

 The TU Delft Software Engineering Research Group has the following vacancies:

-## PhD student in Software Testing
+## PhD student & post-doc in Software Testing

 The Software Engineering Research Group (SERG) has recently acquired a NWO Vici grant called [TestShift](https://testshiftproject.github.io/).
 The Vici grant is the most prestigious personal research grant from the Dutch Science Foundation NWO and will reinforce the software testing research line at Delft University of Technology.